faraday23/cloud-native-portfolio/projects/3-software development/dot-net/dot-net.md

 </pre>

 <h2>7.
 Results and Feedback</h2>
-<p>After successfully migrating the application to a cloud-native architecture using .NET and Azure, you received positive feedback from your manager and clients for your work.
+<p>After successfully migrating the application to a cloud-native architecture using .NET and Azure, I received positive feedback from my manager and clients for my work.
 This is a testament to the benefits of using cloud-native architectures and the capabilities of .NET and Azure.</p>